 If the weather is appropriate, kite-building can be a fun and rewarding hobby to pick up, and you can find many useful websites online to help you.

 44. Learn Computer Programming

-You can learn how to computer programme for free thanks to websites and downloadable tool online.
+You can learn how to a computer programme for free thanks to websites and downloadable tools online.
 Start learning this handy skill with Youtube tutorials.
-This will not only offer you better job oppurtunities but is also a fun activity in your freetime.
+This will not only offer you better job opportunities but is also a fun activity in your free time.